 Mix the ingredients together, then stuff apples with this mixture.
 A little rum can be poured into the buttered baking dish, if desired.
 Bake in preheated oven until apples are soft or begin to split (30 to 45 minutes at 425°F).

-Serve warm from the oven topped with a dollap of raspberry jam with whipped cream, or vanilla ice cream.
+Serve warm from the oven topped with a generous dollap of raspberry jam with whipped cream, or vanilla ice cream.
 Lightly sprinkle with cinnamon.